The "We Will Make You Hear Us" Protest

 Therefore, the message is here in the First Fire Studios page rather than on a separate website, as a showcase to all artists who might be afraid to mix up their careers with their missions.
 It’s our duty as artists to serve our communities.
 Indeed, we have a platform by their support.
 It’s a privilege to have an audience in the seats.
 We cannot compartmentalize the uncomfortable or destructive elements of life or the systems we create from our art, without hurting our relationships with ourselves and others.

-The message here is unedited and it’s almost identical to what I carried the day of the protest.
-The only exceptions are firstly, that the sections of Guarantee 16 and Guarantee 18 are depicted here, while they were not in the version of the document I printed and carried on the day of the protest, through my own clerical error.
+The message here is unedited and it’s almost identical to what Joseph Caputo carried the day of the protest.
+The only exceptions are firstly, that the sections of Guarantee 16 and Guarantee 18 are depicted here, while they were not in the version of the document Joseph printed and carried on the day of the protest, through his own clerical error.
 Secondly, the nomenclature of “chain gang” has been changed to “work study” to be more honest to the original intention of the phrases and for the obvious linguistic and sociopolitical implications that arise if the nomenclature is not fully understood.
 Thirdly, the 13th Amendment's wording within the 13th Guarantee is adjusted for similar reasons state in the above.

 Other sections are not edited, even though they can clearly be improved